KorbutViacheslav/KorbutViacheslav/README.md

 <h3 align="center">Java developer from Ukraine</h3>
 <h3 align="left">🔹 About myself:</h3>
-I am a Java Developer with comprehensive knowledge and practical experience in Java programming gained through the Java Developer course.
+♦ I'm a Java Developer with comprehensive knowledge and practical experience in Java programming gained through the Java Developer course.
 Skilled in Object-Oriented Programming (OOP), Java application development, and proficiency in the Java Enterprise Edition (JEE) stack and related technologies.
-Strong problem-solving skills and a passion for coding.
+I have hands-on experience working with databases such as PostgreSQL and MySQL, utilizing Hibernate and
+Java Data JPA for data persistence.
+In addition, I have worked with Spring MVC, utilizing tools like Postman and Swagger for API testing and documentation.
+Additionally, I have actively worked with Spring AOP, utilizing it extensively for logging purposes in my projects.
+I am proficient in version control systems like Git and have actively used GitHub for code repository management.
+Moreover, I have experience with build automation tools such as Maven and some exposure to Gradle.
+I have also written unit tests for applications using JUnit 5, incorporating Mockito for mock object creation and testing.

 ---
 <h3 align="left">🔹 Education:</h3>